Skip to main content

 Zero To One - Book summary

 How did companies like Google, Paypal, Amazon and Telsa become so successful, and how can you get there as a startup?
-In “Zero to One”, Peter Thiel – a billionaire entrepreneur and investor who co-founded PayPal and Palantir, and invested in hundreds of startups including Facebook and SpaceX – shares his insights about business and entrepreneurships.
-In this summary, we’ll be giving a synopsis of the key ideas from the book, including why much of what we believe in may be flawed, and how we can think about and create truly valuable businesses that shape a better world.
+In this book, Peter Thiel – a billionaire entrepreneur and investor who co-founded PayPal and Palantir, and invested in hundreds of startups including Facebook and SpaceX – shares his insights about business and entrepreneurships.
+In this free Zero to One summary, you’ll get a synopsis of the key ideas from the book, including why much of what we believe in may be flawed, and how we can think about and create truly valuable businesses that shape a better world.

 Changing the Future: From Zero to One

 The most successful businesses in the world – such as Apple, Facebook, Google – achieved success not by copying others, but by creating something fundamentally new.
 They moved from 0 to 1.
 Globalization is at the heart of horizontal progress, while technology is at the heart of vertical progress.
 And the good news is, both can coexist.
 Each of these multi-billion dollar companies was once a startup.
 They became valuable because they uncovered truths behind widely-held (but incorrect) beliefs, hence fundamentally changing our world.
-Thiel calls these “secrets”.
+Thiel calls these secrets.

 In the book, Thiel gives a quick recap of the dismal global settings in the 1990s, the rise of the dot-com mania, and the burst of the dot-com bubble in 2000.
 Here are 2 important takeaways:

-• First, although the dot-com mania was short-lived, it was a reflection of growing concerns that the “old economy” wasn’t working.
+• First, although the dot-com mania was short-lived, it was a reflection of growing concerns that the old economy wasn’t working.
 The internet held promise of solutions for a globalized world, and indeed, technology and the internet have helped to tackle many challenges of globalization today.

-• Second, much of what we “know” is shaped by circumstances and reactions to past mistakes, and may not be true at all.
-Thiel showed how the business “wisdom” in the post dot-com era was actually flawed.
+• Second, much of what we know is shaped by circumstances and reactions to past mistakes, and may not be true at all.
+Thiel showed how the business wisdom in the post dot-com era was actually flawed.
 We’ll now expand on some of Thiel’s business insights and ideas in the book.

 Zero to One Business Insights

 Most of us grew up learning that competition is good and essential.
-Theil suggests the opposite – that competition is destructive while a “creative monopoly” is the way of the future.
+Theil suggests the opposite – that competition is destructive while a creative monopoly is the way of the future.
 Thiel defines a creative monopoly as one that has achieves this status because it does such a great job that there’re no viable substitutes.

 Businesses fighting cut-throat competition are so preoccupied with survival, that they can’t focus on anything else.
 For instance, airlines create tremendous value through air travel, but are barely profitable.
 On the contrary, a creative monopoly like Google has not had viable substitutes – including Yahoo! and Microsoft – since the early 2000s, allowing it to retain some 20% of its revenues.
 It has resources to care about its stakeholders, invest in long term research and innovation, and make a greater impact on the world.
+You can learn more about this in our full Zero to One summary.

 Venture capitalists (VCs) try to find, fund, and profit from promising early-stage companies.
 Unfortunately, most start-ups fail (usually soon after they start), and a few companies will drastically outperform all others.
 Hence, a good VC should only invest in companies that can potentially go from 0 to 1, and succeed at large scale.
 Likewise, all of us are investors – entrepreneurs invest time and money in their startups, and employees invest time in their career.
 The question to ask is: will what you are doing be valuable decades from now?